Varicose Veins: Symptoms, Causes, and Natural Support Strategies

 Vitamin D is important for your immune, bone, muscle, and vascular health.
 Vitamin D helps your blood vessels to stay healthy and the blood flowing.
 Vitamin D helps to relax the blood vessels.

 Deficiency in vitamin D causes the veins to struggle to do their job and can increase the risk of even health problems, including varicose veins.
 A 2015 study has found that vitamin D deficiency can increase the risk of lower-extremity deep vein thrombosis (13).

 Natural Support Strategies for Varicose Veins

 Natural support strategies for varicose veins address the major causes and the root issue of the condition.
+This information has been evaluated by the FDA and is for informational purposed only and does not replace the medical advice you get from your doctor.
 Here is what I recommend: